22–23 Mar 2025 121 days to go! #CyclingShow Tickets

 Sport can be brutal, right?
 Without going into too much detail and getting myself all wound up, I’ll keep this part short and simple.

-After three years, I decided to solely focus on the team pursuit to ensure I made the selection for the Olympic Games in Tokyo.
+After three years, I decided to solely focus on the team pursuit to ensure I made the selection for the OLY Games in Tokyo.

 Throughout all of this, my mental health plummeted.
 I hit rock bottom when I found out via email, while enjoying a birthday meal, I would not be going to Tokyo.